Retirement Living Hub

 Key considerations for your decision:

 • Location: Think about proximity to family, friends, healthcare providers, shopping, and cultural attractions.
 Do you prefer urban, suburban, or rural settings?
+This was a big one for us, moving from Columbus, Ohio, to Sarasota, Florida.
+We wanted to be close enough for the grandkids to visit easily.

 • Budget: Ensure the total costs, including purchase price or rent, HOA fees, taxes, and utilities, align with your financial plan.
 Understand any potential future fee increases.